-The Subsidy Fund Requirement is that amount which, when invested as permitted in the General Resolution, is projected by an Authorized Officer to result in an amount being available during each period commencing after an interest payment date and ending on the next interest payment date (Period) which is at least equal to the amount by which Aggregate Debt Service payable during the Period exceeds the sum of:

-- Scheduled disbursements from the Capitalized Interest Account, and - Pledged Loan Repayments scheduled to be received during the Period from sources other than transfers of Pledged Loan capitalized interest from the Loan Fund.
+The Subsidy Fund Requirement is a projected amount equal to the amount that Aggregate Debt Service payable during each period commencing after an interest payment date and ending on the next interest payment date (Period) exceeds the sum of scheduled disbursements from the Capitalized Interest Account and Pledged Loan repayments scheduled to be received in the same Period.
+In making the projections, estimated investment earnings may be taken into account.